jomalley2112/controller_scaffolding/README.md

 	* installs ext_form_submit.rb if extended form submission selected

 * Routes
-	* Adds a resource for the model specified. *This may be an issue if the routes file already contains  entries for the resource*
+	* Adds a resources line for the model specified. *This may be an issue if the routes file already contains  entries for the resource*

 * Extended index navigation (optional):
 	* Generates an index view file for the model specified containing columns with headers for all  fields not generated automatically by rails (Everything but id, created_at and updated_at).
 Certain  keywords are given priority when found in the field names which makes them show up before  others (eg. name, email)